benlue/coServ/README.md

 The easiest way is to get started is probably to try the [one page demo](https://github.com/benlue/cows-onePage).
 You can build a one page RWD website in minutes.

+## Documentation

++ [The coServ User Guide](https://benlue.gitbooks.io/coserv-user-guide/content/): good for first time users or beginners.
++ [The coServ Block Programming Guide](https://benlue.gitbooks.io/the-coserv-programming-guide/content/): can be used as a reference for coding blocks.
++ Some [articles](http://www.coservjs.org/coserv/doc).
+These could be out of dated, though.

 ## What's new
 Below are highlights of recent releases.
 More details in [release notes](https://github.com/coimotion/coServ/blob/master/ReleaseNote.md).